buildbot/buildbot/master/docs/manual/cfg-global.rst

 The :bb:cfg:`buildbotURL` string should point to the location where the buildbot's internal web server is visible.
 This URL must end with a slash (``/``).

-When status notices are sent to users (either by email or over IRC), :bb:cfg:`buildbotURL` will be used to create a URL to the specific build or problem that they are being notified about.
+When status notices are sent to users (e.g., by email or over IRC), :bb:cfg:`buildbotURL` will be used to create a URL to the specific build or problem that they are being notified about.
-It will also be made available to queriers (over IRC) who want to find out where to get more information about this buildbot.

 .. bb:cfg:: logCompressionLimit
 .. bb:cfg:: logCompressionMethod